• Skip to main content

 Instructions

-• Add the pesto to the bottom of the pie crust and spread out evenly.
+• Place the pie crust on a rimmed baking sheet.
+Add the pesto to the bottom of the pie crust and spread it out evenly.
+An offset spatula works well for this.

-• Top with the goat cheese, tomatoes, crumbled bacon, parmesan cheese, and rosemary, and spread out evenly.
+• Top the pesto with goat cheese, crumbled bacon, roasted tomatoes, parmesan cheese, and rosemary, and spread everything evenly.

 • Add the eggs and cream to a bowl and whisk until well combined.
-Add a pinch of salt and nutmeg.
-Mix again and carefully pour over the quiche.
+Add the remainder of the salt and nutmeg.
+Mix again and carefully pour over the filling ingredients.

-• Remove the quiche from the oven and let it sit for 15-20 minutes before slicing.
+• When it's done, remove it from the oven and let it sit for 15-20 minutes before slicing and serving.

 Notes